December 21, 2022

 - Remember to chew your food thoroughly, so your stomach isn’t overwhelmed and you can digest your food properly.

-Bloat-free split pea soup recipe:
+Bloat-free split pea soup recipe

 - ¼ cup split peas, rinsed